IBM/node-red-tensorflowjs/README.md

     $ cd ~/.node-red
     ```

-1. Install the `node-red-contrib-tfjs-object-detection` node found in this repo (using the full directory path noted when the repo was clone)
+1. Install the `node-red-contrib-tfjs-object-detection` node found in this repo (using the full directory path noted when the repo was cloned)
     ```
     $ npm install <full path>/node-red-contrib-tfjs-object-detection
     ```